Strata-Tech/Twitter-Sentiment-Analysis/README.md

 Sentiment of tweets are analyzed as positive, negative and neutral.
 Tweepy is used to collect tweets which requires twitter development account.
 Tweets are cleaned as they contain RT,url @username etc. Also stopwords, punctuation are removed as part of data cleaning.

 Once the data have been cleansed, i performed natural language processing and sentiment analysis to get the positive and negative score of a the tweets to know the general sentiment of a tweet.

+# Sample of how output looks like:
+The result will be a percent of the sentiment score. i.e (The percentage of positive sentiment on crypto is 38.15789473684211, The percentage of negative sentiment crypto is 6.578947368421052)